-Pair's lucky escape from submerged car in Auckland harbour
+'Shocking': Women rescued from sinking car in Auckland harbour

 The spokesperson said the pair are being provided with medical assistance, but are reported to be in a stable condition.

-The Police maritime unit is working to move the submerged vehicle over to the boat ramp at the marina so it can be removed from the water
+The Police maritime unit is working to move the submerged vehicle over to the boat ramp at the marina so it can be removed from the water.

-A witness named Henry was driving along Westhaven Drive when he noticed a car in the harbor.
+A witness named Henry was driving along Westhaven Drive when he noticed a car in the harbour.

 "Two guys were in the water and the car was half in the water floating and they pulled out one of the ladies," he said.